Skip to main content Skip to footer

 • Wills, Probate and Inheritance Disputes

-Because mediation is private and flexible, it is often quicker, less formal, and more cost-effective than litigation.
-It allows parties to retain control over the outcome and how the process runs.
-In many cases, mediation can preserve personal, family, employer/employee or business relationships that might otherwise be damaged through lengthy and divisive Court proceedings.
+In many cases, mediation can help preserve personal, family, employer–employee, or business relationships that might otherwise be damaged through lengthy and divisive Court proceedings.
 Most mediations are completed in a single day, enabling parties to move forward quickly and with certainty.

 Mediation — FAQs